Share

 How To Get Your Free Initial Consultation

 To start an evaluation of your case, please complete the form below.
 The more information you can provide, the better able we will be to determine if we can help you.
+We will review the information and let you know by email shortly if we may be able to handle your matter and what the next steps may be.

-Cerebral palsy is a motor disability that affects over 10,000 children each year in the U.S. When a child is born with cerebral palsy, it is often due to events that happen during pregnancy, childbirth, or immediately following the birth.
-While many cases of cerebral palsy occur due to unknown causes, there are some that occurred as a result of negligence or errors made by medical professionals that could have been prevented.
+While many cases of cerebral palsy occur due to unknown causes, some occur as a result of negligence or errors made by medical professionals that could have been prevented.
 For parents of children with cerebral palsy who believe that their children’s conditions were caused by medical negligence or mistakes, there are legal options they can take.
 An experienced medical malpractice attorney can help.

-How Can Cerebral Palsy Be Prevented?
+How Can You Prevent Cerebral Palsy?

 Before Pregnancy